patrykpilek/mvc-framework-php/README.md

   - Load classes automatically: add namespaces and an autoload function
   - Remove query string variables from the URL before matching to a route
   - Pass route parameters from the route to all controllers
+  - Action filters: call a method before and after every action in a controller